come experience Italy with us, off the beaten path

-Yes!
-Convenient installment payment plan options are offered for a limited time leading up to the tour start date.
-Our early-bird bookings include a 10-month trip payment plan that is most popular with our guests!
-When you choose your tour on our booking form, the payment plan options for that tour will appear at the end of the form.
+Convenient installment payment plan options are offered for a limited time leading up to trip start dates.
+When you complete your booking form, the payment plan options for that trip will appear at the end of the form.

 What can I expect at meals?

-Italian culture is inseparably entwined with its food, which is why we carefully hand select restaurants, meals and menus for each day of the tour that include the very best regional dishes made of fresh, locally grown ingredients – often organic.
+Italian culture is inseparably entwined with its food, which is why we carefully hand select meals and menus for each day of your trip experience that include the very best regional dishes made of fresh, locally grown ingredients – most often organic.
 Our guests rave about the meals!

 Are wines included with meals?

 Breakfasts include both Italian and North American selections, such as freshly baked cornetti and marmalade-topped crostate, cold cuts, cheeses, tomatoes, yogurts, breads and fresh fruit.
-Gluten free items are also available, along with a vast selection of Italian coffees, from espresso to cappuccino to macchiato.
+Gluten free items are also available, along with juices, teas, cappuccino and espresso.

 We recommend comfortable, casual clothing that includes breathable fabrics and items that you can layer.
 Although formal attire is not necessary, we request smart casual at dinners.
 No shorts or workout attire at dinners, please.